What is gazumping?

 - Our guide on how much a property is worth explains what sellers should take into account when setting the asking price on their property, which will also help you work out the property's value.

-It can also be a good idea to submit the offer in person, just before the deadline, to ensure that it is definitely received.
+It can also be a good idea to submit the offer in person to ensure that it is definitely received.

 It's up to the vendor which bid they accept, if any, and the decision won't always be based purely on price.
 Along with the amount you're offering, you should use your offer letter to: